someshkar/colabcat/README.md

 Colabcat creates a symbolic link between the `dothashcat` folder in your Google Drive and the `/root/.hashcat` folder on the Google Colab session.

 This enables seamless session restore even if your Google Colab gets disconnected or you hit the time limit for a single session, by syncing the `.restore`, `.log` and the `.potfile` files across Google Colab sessions by storing them in your Google Drive.

+## Benchmarks

+The `benchmarks` directory in this repository lists `.txt` files with hashcat benchmarks run with `hashcat -b`.
+The list of known Google Colab GPUs are listed below.
+An up to date list can be found in the [Colab FAQ](https://research.google.com/colaboratory/faq.html).

+- Nvidia Tesla K80
+- Nvidia Tesla T4
+- Nvidia Tesla P4
+- Nvidia Tesla P100

+## Contributing

+Issues and Pull Requests are always welcome.
+Feel free to contribute new Colab GPU benchmarks and features.